 Someone brought up Saving Private Ryan, and Herb told us that he'd first seen it when he was a kid.
 Or at least he'd tried to see it as a kid.
 He said that he'd gone to the theater with his dad and it had been a big deal.
 He then told us that the first scene was so violent, he'd projectile vomited everywhere, and they'd had to leave.

-This was an interesting turn for the story, and I was entertained.
+This was an interesting turn for the story.
 I imagined Herb spewing vomit all over the carpeted theater seats while men got their legs and heads blown up in the background, while Maddie gasped as quietly as she could in the dark, her parents trying to ignore her while more people cried and bled on screen.

 These stories were being told while we watched a cheap poster of the Titanic slowly go ass up in the air, and it struck me that this entire thing was incredibly f'ed up, but so was the time we were living in.
 Then I wondered, would this, the pandemic (later adjusted in my head to the 2020's in general), be the time which everyone in fifty years wrote about?
 Instead of World War 2 fiction, will we be steeped in pandemic fiction?
 Will the disaster of choosing be the turbulent 2020's?